Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 🇩🇪 What GVL needs from your report

-GVL administers the neighbouring rights of performing artists and producers of sound recordings — the statutory claims that arise when a commercially released recording is broadcast or publicly communicated in Germany.
-It's the recording and performance side; GEMA licenses the authors' rights in the underlying work.
-A broadcaster or web-radio operator typically needs both a GEMA and a GVL licence.
+GVL administers the neighbouring rights of performing artists and producers of sound recordings, the statutory claims that arise when a commercially released recording is broadcast or publicly communicated in Germany.
+GEMA licenses the authors' rights in the underlying work, so a German broadcaster or webradio registers with both; the licences are separate, but the two societies share one joint reporting format.

-The gap most reporters hit: radio and web-radio playout exports reliably carry artist, title, timestamp, and duration — but rarely the ISRC, record label, or label code GVL leans on hardest.
-Without them, usage falls into GVL's unallocated pool.
-That's the gap this tool fills.
+The gap most reporters hit: German playout exports reliably carry artist, title, timestamp, and duration, but not the ISRC, record label, or label code GVL's matching leans on hardest.
+Without them, more of your usage slides into the unallocated pool.

 Step by step